How to Best Benefit From Drinking Tea

 Delayed aging

-Tea polyphenols have antioxidant properties and help clear harmful free radicals from the body, preventing cellular damage due to lipid peroxidation, which could possibly delay aging.
+Tea polyphenols have antioxidant properties and help clear harmful free radicals from the body, preventing cellular damage due to lipid peroxidation, which can possibly delay aging.
 The antioxidant ability of tea polyphenols is even greater than that of Vitamin E.

 Tea polyphenols have antioxidant properties and help clear harmful free radicals from the body.